kordjamshidi/saul/saul-core/src/main/scala/edu/illinois/cs/cogcomp/saul/classifier/SL_model/README.md

 <li>The output structure, y.
 This should implement the IStructure interface.</li>

 <li>A procedure to compute the feature vector Φ(x,y).
-For this you need to extned the AbstractFeatureGenerator class and override its getFeatureVector method.</li>
+For this you need to extend the AbstractFeatureGenerator class and override its getFeatureVector method.</li>

 <li>A procedure InferenceSolver to perform the loss-augmented inference,